 Traditionally geology has been a white, male-dominated profession, and until the 1970s there was debate about the moral aspects of women doing field work alongside men.
-In 2006 there are now roughly equal numbers of men and women studying geology at undergraduate level.
-Few Māori have undertaken a career in earth science, and this had not changed at the beginning of the 21st century.
+In 2006 there were roughly equal numbers of men and women studying geology at undergraduate level.
+Few Māori have undertaken careers in earth science.

 Research in New Zealand